HOW MUCH DOES A LOGO COST?

 THERE’S MORE TO LOGO DESIGNING THAN DESIGNING A LOGO

 What we will say is: please always consider your logo design as part of your complete brand!
 Remember, your logo is not your brand.
 It is your signature, your sign-off and quite often your public face, and a visible manifestation of your brand.
 But it is not and never can be your entire corporate brand.
-Unless you are Coca-Cola, Nike, Apple or some other immensely wealthy corporate leviathan which has invested billions in graphic design over many years and generations.
+Unless you are Coca-Cola, Nike, Apple or some other immensely wealthy corporate leviathan that has invested billions in graphic design over many years and generations.

 WHY DO LOGO DESIGNS NEED TO STAND OUT?